Please see our Flu Clinic Webinar here.

 4.3 Recording Vaccines Given by Pharmacist and Others

 If a vaccine is given by a pharmacist, on the template, click the ‘Given by other’ button.
 This will initially open up 'Record Vaccination' screen and then the 'Event Details' screen.
-On the 'Record Vaccination' screen check the details are all correct and select 'Other GMS' or 'None' + click ok.
+On the 'Record Vaccination' screen check the details are all correct and select 'GMS status' of 'None' + click 'Ok'.

 You will then see the 'Event Details' screen where you can record who the event was done by and the location.
 If you have an Event Details Template setup for the pharmacy etc. you could quickly select and apply this template.